evertoneie/DG-NILM/README.md

 Our hardware allows us to choose the instants at which each load is triggered within an AW.
 This flexibility allows us to assemble the load combinations we want.
 Some possible examples are:

 - Sequential triggering of individual loads (TIL):} In this case, we choose a switching interval for each load so that only one load is activated at a time, without overlapping more than one load at the same time;
-- Aggregate triggering with fixed intervals (TFI):} In this case, we choose fixed switching intervals and always starting at the same times for all switches, with overlapping loads;
+- Aggregate triggering with fixed intervals (TFI):} In this case, we choose fixed switching intervals and always start at the exact times for all switches with overlapping loads;
 - Aggregate triggering with a finite set of different intervals (TDI):} In this case, we choose a finite set of switching patterns for the relays, generating a finite set of different switching patterns for different AWs;
 - Aggregate triggering with a random set of different intervals (TRI):} In this case, we choose a random switching pattern for each load, and there is an infinite set of possible combinations between these patterns, generating all AW with different switching patterns.